Jpeiris/waffle_lab_ME35/airtable_module/README.md

 # airtable_module.py
 module each station uses to communicate with Airtable and the Create3

-# guide for usage -- how to use this module in your code!!
+# Guide for usage -- how to use this module in your code!!

 wait_until_ready(station)
 - where station is "waffle", "strawberry" or "whipped cream"